Consumer Medicine Information

 Some medicines may interact with venlafaxine.
 These include:

-and do not take any MAOIs until more than one week after stopping venlafaxine.
-For
+MAOIs until more than one week after stopping venlafaxine.

 and do not take moclobemide until more than one week after stopping venlafaxine.

-Any other medicine which may have an effect on the brain
+any medicine which may affect the brain (e.g. amphetamines)

-Medicines called diuretics, used for reducing water in your body and treating high
+diuretics, used for reducing water in your body

 Your doctor may also wish to do some heart tests such as an electrocardiogram (ECG)